 37. Voice instructor.

 Teach students how to sing.
-Roughly equivalent to a music teacher in school but you have better focus since you only handle specific type of work.
+Roughly equivalent to a music teacher in the school, but you have better focus since you only handle specific types of work.

 38. Speech instructor.

 Teach people how to speak well and talk in front of an audience.
 This is good for students and even graduates who wish to ace their interviews or salespeople on how to make a convincing presentation.

 Teach pets how to become house-trained plus other tricks.